 - A person with Indefinite Leave to Remain (ILR); or

 - A person with settled status/permanent residency under EU law;

 - A person with humanitarian protection in the UK;

-- A person who has refugee status in the UK.
+- A person who has refugee status in the UK; or

-- A marriage (including those who recently married in the UK on a Fiance Visa UK)
+- A married partner (including those who recently married in the UK on a Fiance Visa UK)

 - A civil partner (including those who recently married in the UK on a UK proposed civil partnership visa)

 - An ‘unmarried’ partner who has lived with the person for at least two years before the application is submitted in a relationship similar to marriage.

-If you want more information about processing an FLR(M) visa application, you may be interested in our detailed step-by-step guide here.
+If you want more information about preparing and submitting the FLR(M) visa application, you may be interested in our detailed step-by-step guide here.

 The £1,048 FLR(M) fee is paid as part of the online application form process.

 The date that this Home Office fee is paid is important because it is this date that the requirements must be met.
 It is known as the “date of application” in the Immigration Rules.